-Visit Portland, OR.
+Visit Portland, Oregon.

 At the turn of the 20th century, Portland had a reputation as a dangerous port town, full of miners after the California Gold Rush and sailors passing through.
 This rep was perpetuated into the ’40s and ’50s by organized crime; however, the naval shipyards and other WWII production brought an influx of labor and investment to the city.
 In the 1960s, hippies who had wandered up the coast from San Francisco started to establish a subculture of activism in the city.
 Now, Portland is known as a counterculture stronghold and has attracted a large population of young adults, supported in part by the tech industry that has also settled there.
 All this makes for a city with a rich history and culture, one deserving of its own sketch comedy TV series.